momozahara/RatkinRaceStandalone/README.md

 This is a change that have been made

 - use race ThingDef parentName human instead of basePawn
+- make ratkin kinds have same stats as vanilla human kinds
 - fix bug that wound or eye patch did not align with eyes

 | New Ratkin Plus | Ratkin Race Standalone |